Celebrating Halloween during the COVID-19 pandemic

 How to have a safe and fun Halloween during the COVID-19 pandemic

 Adults play a key role in making the Halloween season fun and safe for children.
-This year, with distance learning and fewer opportunities to be among friends and family, taking time to celebrate can create a sense of normalcy for children, which can benefit their emotional health as pandemic conditions continue to improve.
+This year, taking time to celebrate can help to create a greater sense of normalcy for children, which can benefit their emotional health as pandemic conditions continue to improve.
 However, especially with many children still unable to get vaccinated, it’s still important to take appropriate safety precautions for your child, your family and your community.

 How can we safely celebrate Halloween this year?

 The most important thing to remember is that if you or your child are not feeling well, then you should forego the celebration.
 However, if you all are feeling well, there are plenty of safe ways to celebrate.

 The Centers for Disease Control and Prevention (CDC) recently updated their holiday safety guidelines for the COVID-19 pandemic.
 It's now okay to go trick-or-treating outside.
 Other outdoor activities, like apple or pumpkin picking, pose a low risk too.
 Pumpkin carving with your family, decorating your home, or just watching scary movies at home are some of the lowest-risk activities.

 You should still avoid large gatherings — indoors or outdoors — especially if they involve a lot of screaming.
 (Think football games or haunted houses.)

 Will my child’s Halloween mask be enough or should they wear a cloth mask too?

 Kids should not wear an additional face covering over or under their costume masks.
 Consider wearing just a Halloween-themed face covering (such as a cloth mask) instead of a costume mask.